shanmugapriya222/Follow_along/README.md

 Configured version control with Git and included a .gitignore file to exclude sensitive files and unnecessary folders like node_modules.
 This milestone sets up a solid backend foundation for further development, including API implementation, user authentication, and business logic handling.
 It ensures that the project is structured, secure, and ready for future expansion.

-Milestone 5: Creating the Signup Page
-In this milestone, we focused on developing the signup page to enable users to create an account within the application.
-Key achievements include:

-Signup Page Implementation:
-Developed the Signup.jsx component with a user-friendly interface for account registration.
-Included form fields for user details such as name, email, and password.
-Form Validation:
-Added client-side validation logic to ensure proper input formatting and error messages for invalid entries.
-Integration with Routing:
-Configured navigation to and from the signup page using React Router for seamless user flow.
-Styling:
-Enhanced the design of the signup page to align with the application's overall styling for a consistent user experience.
-Code Organization:
-Refactored the code into reusable components where possible to promote cleaner and more maintainable code.
-This milestone enhances the user experience by allowing new users to register, paving the way for further integration with back-end user authentication systems.